Cheap as chips? Not any more as price rockets

-A box containing 30 to 40 fish used to set chip shop owners back £80 – now it costs £250.
+A box containing 30 to 40 fish used to cost £80 a few years ago said And Singh, the owner of Penn Chippy.
+Now it costs £250.

-And it's the same with oil, which used to cost £8 for a 12.5kg box but is now £27.

 The price of a large fish and chips has shot up by almost a fifth according to The Office for National Statistics (ONS), which launched a comparison tool to show how much everyday items have increased during the cost of living crisis.